 Typically, vehicle services are handled through the Department of Revenue's Division of Motor Vehicles (DMV).
 We (DMV.org) also connect you to third-party vendors offering time-saving services; these are often not affiliated with the government.
 Because options are limited, you still might need to visit a nearby KS branch office.
 To learn more on a given task, you can also refer to related pages on DMV.org and your state site.

 - Register your vehicle for the first time in Kansas.

 - Replace a lost or damaged title or registration.

 - Learn more on KS smog check and emissions testing requirements.

 Consult our Registration & Titling section if you don't see the online service you need; Our vehicle-related pages cover a multitude of topics so you can spend less time standing in line at an agency branch office.

 Compare vehicle insurance rates to find the coverage in Kansas that suits your needs and budget.
 If you don't see the type of insurance you need below, consult our Insurance Center.
-Here you can also learn more on state insurance requirements specific to the Sunflower State.
+Here you can also learn more on state insurance requirements specific to the &State_Nickname&.

 - Obtain a Bill of Sale.

 - Order a vehicle history report for a used car, RV or motorcycle.